 Odour complaints from the industries along Neal Drive have been received.
-The leachate from the County/City Waste Management Facility (the "Landfill") flows via a force main from the Landfill to a point where it enters the gravity system along Neal Drive.
-Given the implications to the Landfill, staff was asked to investigate the complaints.
+The leachate from the County/City Waste Management Facility (the "Landfill") flows via a forcemain from the Landfill to a point where it enters the gravity system along Neal Drive.
+Given the implications to the Landfill, staff was asked by the Waste Management Committee to investigate the complaints.